When you’re an airline (or any large scale entity that serves the public), every little bit helps the bottom line.

 Nowadays, of course, it helps immensely that airlines don’t give full meals to most passengers anymore; you don’t have to worry about olives in salads when only the 20 people in First Class are getting a salad, and that’s only if it’s a longer flight.
 But there are lots of other ways that corners have been cut…

 - When Qantas introduced its first non-stop commercial flight between Perth and London (17 hours), they introduced all kinds of ways to be lighter.
-New glassware, plates, cutlery and linen on board was reduced 11% in weight.
+New glassware, plates, cutlery and linen on board were reduced 11% in weight.
 They also decreased the weight of their trolley carts for international flights from 25kg to just 18kg.
-After these new items are rolled out to all their aircraft, Qantas expects to save 535,000 kg (1.2 million pounds) per year on fuel.
+After these new items were rolled out to all their aircraft, Qantas saved about 535,000 kg (1.2 million pounds) per year on fuel.

-- American Airlines is using lighter paper for its in-flight magazine, ultimately saving them about 1 ounce per magazine.
+- American Airlines is using lighter paper for its in-flight magazine (pre-COVID, of course), ultimately saving them about 1 ounce per magazine.
 Multiply that by every seat in every plane in their fleet, and they plan to save about $417,000 a year.

 - Air Canada got permission from aviation authorities to remove life vests from some of its aircraft and replace them with lighter flotation devices (as long as the flight didn’t go more than 50 miles offshore).

 - Japan Airlines suspended beer sales on domestic flights (except in first class), for a savings of 210 pounds per flight.

 - Delta saved $500,000 a year by slicing the limes for its soft drinks and alcoholic beverages into 16 slices instead of 10, which decreased how many limes they needed to bring per flight.